-The amount it will cost to go Bankrupt depends on where you live.
-You will have to pay the appropriate fee before you can submit your application.
+The cost to go bankrupt is based around the Government fee.
+You will have to pay the required fee before you can submit your application.

 - What does it cost to go Bankrupt?